Mars In Pisces Means We Can Expect Some Turbulence

 Leslie Hale, psychic astrologer at Keen.com, agrees, saying that Mars in Pisces can often seem like moving through fog, not knowing where we will end up.
 "The greater gift of this sign, however, is being able to conceptualise the bigger picture and wait until the time is right as opposed to jumping on every apparent opportunity that comes up," she says.

 Feeling foggy and a bit lazy isn't necessarily a bad thing.
 Being overworked and burned out isn't good for anyone, so this next month can be a dedicated reset (think baths, massages, naps, even leisurely midday strolls through the park).
-Mars in Pisces also tends to bring out our compassionate sides, and with the weather getting warmer, we'll all be feeling a little friendlier.
+Mars in Pisces also tends to bring out our compassionate sides; we'll all be feeling a little friendlier.
 "We are way more thoughtful in the way we act and we tiptoe around our actions, as we are most likely to avoid hurting other people’s feelings," Montúfar says.
 "Mars in Pisces makes us prioritise other peoples’ desires over our own needs."

 One thing to note?
 This transit can hold us back from attaining our desires, according to Lisa Stardust, author of Saturn Return Survival Guide and The Astrology Deck, because we may let our fear of failure consume us.
 And although Mars doesn't love being in Pisces, this energy is actually pretty great for our creative and spiritual sides, as well manifesting our desires.
 Stardust says that "we can use the energy to dream and visualise what we want to attain," but "taking action may be hard to do in the present time."
 Instead of leaping into action, take a beat.
 Write down your dreams in a journal, and prepare for the hot summer that's to come.